Maximizing your 401(k) and IRA retirement contributions

 How about this cool perk once you’ve hit the big 5-0:

-You can contribute an additional $6,0003 to your 401(k) or 403(b) plan once you’ve reached the annual maximum, but only if you’re 50 or older and it’s an option in the plan.
+You can contribute an additional $6,5003 to your 401(k) or 403(b) plan once you’ve reached the annual maximum, but only if you’re 50 or older and it’s an option in the plan.
 And since these contributions are typically pre-tax, they’ll lower your current taxable income even more.
-You can make catch-up contributions to an IRA, too.
+You can make catch-up contributions to an IRA, too (that limit is $1,000).

 - Ready to make a change now?
 If you have a retirement savings account serviced by Principal®, log in to increase your contribution.